 Snowshoes and Poles:

-First things first, you need not only good quality snowshoes, but the right size shoe for your weight will assure optimal comfort and performance.
+The first thing on this snowshoeing gear list is not only good quality snowshoes, but the right size shoe for your weight that will assure optimal comfort and performance.

 Snowshoe sizing goes as follows:

 Once you’ve figured out your correct size, it’s time to get a good set of trekking poles.
 Yukon Charlie’s poles come with both a hiking and snowshoeing basket attachments and are height adjustable.
 You will use your poles to both feel under the snow for any hazards, as well as to keep you balanced.

 The most important thing I recommend is a hard, thick pair of boots and not a soft pair.
 This is because your snowshoe bindings will need something to keep them in place as you walk.
 Be sure your boots have a nice groove in the back of the heel (pictured) for the strap to sit securely in.
 Lastly, make sure your boots are both waterproof and insulated for maximum comfort and protection against the cold.